-The children in our full day toddlers, 2s, and 3s programs take naps or rest from 1 PM-3 PM in their own classrooms.
+The children in our toddlers, 2s, and 3s programs take naps or rest from 1 PM-3 PM in their own classrooms.
 Children who no longer take a full nap will have a 30-minute rest before engaging in quiet play in the classroom.

-The children in our 4s program do not have a formal nap or rest period, but we are able to accommodate children who need to rest or sleep during this time.
+The children in our 4s program have a short rest period with dimmed lights and an audio book or meditation.
+We are also able to accommodate children who need to sleep during this time.